Search

 Codex CLI 0.118.0

-Windows network sandboxApplies OS-level egress rules without environment variables
+Windows network sandboxApplies network egress rules at the operating system level, without environment variables

-Device code flow (app-server)Reliable ChatGPT sign-in when browser redirect is not available
+Device code flow (app-server)Reliable ChatGPT sign-in even when browser redirection is not available

-codex exec + stdinAccepts stdin input and a command-line prompt simultaneously
+codex exec + stdinAccepts both stdin input and a command-line prompt

 Dynamic bearer tokensCustom model providers can refresh short-lived tokens without static credentials

-Fixes include: protecting local .codex files at creation, more reliable Linux sandbox launch, restoration of multiple TUI workflows in app-server mode (/copy, /resume, /agent), more robust MCP startup, and fixing a Windows permission issue when applying patches.
+Fixes include: protection of local .codex files from creation onward, more reliable Linux sandbox startup, restoration of several TUI workflows in app-server mode (/copy, /resume, /agent), more robust MCP startup, and resolution of a Windows access rights issue when applying patches.

 npm install -g @openai/codex@0.118.0

-April 1, 2026 — Z.ai (the lab behind the GLM models) announces GLM-5V-Turbo, a Vision Coding Model that natively understands multimodal inputs to generate and edit code.
+April 1, 2026 — Z.ai (the lab behind the GLM models) announces GLM-5V-Turbo, a visual coding model (Vision Coding Model) that natively understands multimodal inputs to generate and modify code.

-Unlike classic code models, GLM-5V-Turbo directly processes images, videos, design mockups and documents to produce corresponding code.
-Z.ai claims top results on multimodal coding benchmarks, tool use, and GUI agents.
+Unlike traditional code models, GLM-5V-Turbo directly processes images, videos, design mockups, and documents to produce the corresponding code.
+Z.ai claims state-of-the-art results on multimodal coding, tool use, and GUI agent benchmarks.

 GrandCode/Qwen: three consecutive wins on Codeforces

-April 1, 2026 — The GrandCode team announces that its agentic AI system, powered by Qwen, placed first in the last three live Codeforces competitions (Rounds 1087, 1088 and 1089), outperforming all human participants, including top world competitors.
+April 1, 2026 — The GrandCode team announces that its agentic AI system, powered by Qwen, took first place in the last three live Codeforces competitions (Rounds 1087, 1088, and 1089), surpassing all human participants, including the world’s top players.

 Codeforces is one of the reference platforms for competitive programming.
-Winning three consecutive rounds against the world elite is a first for an AI system.
-Alibaba Qwen calls the event a “watershed moment for coding intelligence.”
+Winning three consecutive rounds against the global elite is a first for an AI system.
+Alibaba Qwen describes the event as a “turning point for coding intelligence.”

 Runway Builders and Characters API

-March 31, 2026 — Runway launches Runway Builders, a program for Seed to Series C startups building products based on generative video and real-time conversational AI.
+March 31, 2026 — Runway launches Runway Builders, a program for startups from Seed to Series C developing products based on generative video and real-time conversational AI.

-The launch includes Runway Characters, a real-time video agent API powered by GWM-1 (Runway’s General World Model).
-Participating startups receive up to 500,000 API credits, priority access to higher rate limits, a private Slack community and direct support.
+The launch is accompanied by Runway Characters, a real-time video agent API powered by GWM-1 (Runway’s General World Model).
+Participating startups receive up to 500,000 API credits, priority access to the highest rate limits, a private Slack community, and direct support.

-The founding cohort includes Cartesia, MSCHF, Oasys Health, Spara, Subject and Supersonik, active in customer support, synthetic media and interactive AI.
-The Characters API is also available in the iOS app since March 31.
+The founding cohort includes Cartesia, MSCHF, Oasys Health, Spara, Subject, and Supersonik, active in customer support, synthetic media, and interactive AI.
+The Characters API has also been available in the iOS app since March 31.

 Anthropic × Australia: MOU and AUD 3 million in API credits

-The MOU establishes collaboration with the Australian AI Safety Institute: sharing data on model capabilities, joint safety evaluations, and access to the Anthropic Economic Index data to track AI adoption in the economy.
+The MOU establishes collaboration with the Australian AI Safety Institute: sharing data on model capabilities, joint safety evaluations, and access to data from the Anthropic Economic Index to track AI adoption in the economy.

-Anthropic is investing AUD 3 million in API credits for four research institutions:
+Anthropic is investing AUD 3 million in API credits with four research institutions:

 Australian National University (ANU)Genetic sequencing for rare diseases